Tom Steyer: Career

 After graduation from Yale, Steyer began his professional career at Morgan Stanley in 1979.
 After two years at Morgan Stanley, he attended Stanford Graduate School of Business.
 Steyer worked at Goldman Sachs from 1983 to 1985 as an associate in the risk arbitrage division, where he was involved in mergers and acquisitions.
 He later became a partner and member of the Executive Committee at Hellman & Friedman, a San Francisco–based private equity firm.

 In January 1986, Steyer founded Farallon Capital, a hedge fund firm headquartered in San Francisco.
 Steyer made his fortune running Farallon, which was managing $20 billion by the time he left the company.
 Steyer was known for taking high risks on distressed assets within volatile markets.

 In October 2012, Steyer stepped down from his position at Farallon in order to focus on advocating for alternative energy.
 Steyer decided to dispose of his carbon-polluting investments in 2012, although critics say he did not dispose of them quickly enough and noted that the lifespan of the facilities he funded would extend through 2030.
 A 2014 New York Times article said coal-mining companies that Farallon invested in or lent money to under Steyer had increased their coal production by 70 million tons annually since receiving money from Farallon, and that Steyer remained invested in the Maules Creek coal mine.
 Prior to Steyer leaving Farallon, a student activist group called UnFarallon criticized the company for investments in companies with anti-environmental policies.
 In 2016, some critics noted that Farallon had also invested in private prisons while Steyer was leading the hedge fund.
 According to SEC filings, Steyer was at the helm as the hedge fund purchased nearly $90 million of Corrections Corporation of America stock (5.5% of the company's outstanding shares).
 After leaving Farallon, Steyer hosted a two-day think-tank entitled the 'Big Think Climate Meeting' to discuss how to address climate change.

 On April 17, 2020, it was announced that California Governor Gavin Newsom had selected Steyer to chair a task force focused on the state's economic recovery after the 2019–20 coronavirus pandemic.
-The task force will also include former Federal Reserve Chair Janet Yellen, Disney Executive Chairman Bob Iger, and Apple Inc. CEO Tim Cook.
 Steyer's co-chair was political advisor Ann O'Leary.

+On May 28, 2024, Spiegel & Grau published Steyer's book, Cheaper, Faster, Better: How We'll Win the Climate War.
+The book is a New York Times bestseller.